fox-bones/CIT195/README.txt

-This repository is a collection of assignments for the program development course at NMC
+This repository is a collection of assignments for the program development course (C#) at NMC